snecsulescu/face_classification/README.md

 I tackled the Problem 3 using a clustering approach.

-The clustering algorithms are divided in two groups depending if we know or not the number of output clusters.
+The clustering algorithms are divided in two groups depending if the number of output clusters is known.
 In my opinion in this case the user doesn't know the number of clusters, however this was not specified in the problem, therefore I implemented two clustering algorithms:
 1. DBSCAN which automatically detects the number of clusters.
 2. Hierarchical clustering, which takes as input the number of clusters.

 For the DBSCAN I need to provide the  maximum distance between two samples for them to be considered as in the same neighborhood.
 For the best results this parameter is dependent of the data set.
-In order to provide it, I took advantage of the fact that I had some labeled images and I used the test set that I saved for the unittests and checked which distance is the most representative for the data set.
+In order to provide it, I took advantage of the fact that I had some labeled images and I used the test set that I saved for the unittests and I computed the distance that is the most representative for the data set.
 In case a labeled data set is not provided, this parameter should be detected by clustering using different values, and manually analyzing the resulting clusters.

-In case the final number of clusters is known, the algorithm used will be the hierarchical clustering.
+When the final number of clusters is known, the algorithm used will be the hierarchical clustering.

 * DBSCAN